 Expressions in Pipeline and Stage Properties

 Some pipeline and stage properties allow you to specify an expression.
-When configuring an expression, use one of the following languages:
+Use one of the following options to configure an expression, as appropriate:

 Snowflake SQL for data manipulation

 Snowflake SQL is the relational query language used with Snowflake.
-Because processing for Snowflake pipelines occurs in Snowflake, you must use Snowflake SQL for all expressions that manipulate pipeline data.
+Because processing for Snowflake pipelines occurs in Snowflake, you must use Snowflake SQL for all expressions that manipulate pipeline data, such as for a condition or query properties.

 For example, when using the Filter processor to remove data from the pipeline, you define the filter condition using any Snowflake SQL syntax that can be used in the WHERE clause of a query.

 For information about Snowflake SQL, see the Snowflake documentation.
-For information on specifying column names in Snowflake SQL expressions, see Referencing Columns in Expressions.
+For information on specifying column names in Snowflake SQL expressions, see Referencing Columns in Snowflake SQL Expressions.

 The StreamSets expression language is based on the JSP 2.0 expression language.
 If you already use StreamSets, you are probably familiar with the StreamSets expression language.

 You can use the StreamSets expression language in pipeline or stage properties that are evaluated only once, before pipeline processing begins.
-This includes properties such as connection details and runtime parameters.
+This includes connection details and runtime parameters.

-Important: You do not use the StreamSets expression language in properties that evaluate pipeline data.
-As a result, some functions you might be accustomed to using in other StreamSets products, such as the row or column functions, are not supported in Transformer for Snowflake.
+You do not use the StreamSets expression language in properties that evaluate pipeline data.
+As a result, some functions you might be accustomed to using in other StreamSets products are not supported in Transformer for Snowflake.

 For details about the StreamSets expression language, see the Transformer documentation.
 Note that not all functionality described in the documentation is valid in Transformer for Snowflake at this time.